madurangaRA/currency-be/README.md

-# Please do not submit this as it is as this is already submitted.
+# Please do not submit as this is already submitted.
 Create a new project with a new use case.